The Radiomaster Pocket is a wonderfully versatile little transmitter - I use it for anything from cheap foamies to moulded F3F models.

 First impressions

-First impressions are positive - the AG01 Nano’s came beautifully packaged.
-Inside one big box were two smaller boxes, each containing a gimbal, an alternative set of springs, an Allen key, a set screw (for disengaging the throttle spring), and an instruction leaflet.
+Inside the big box were two smaller boxes.
+Each contained a gimbal, an alternative set of springs, an Allen key, a set screw (for disengaging the throttle spring), and an instruction leaflet.
 Both gimbals were self-centring as delivered.

 Construction and feel

-The centrepiece of these gimbals is the CNC metal construction of the main frame and yolks.
-Like the original units, each axis is supported by twin ball bearings.
+The centrepiece of these gimbals is the CNC metal construction of the main frame and yolk.
+As with the original units, each shaft is supported by twin ball bearings.
+It all feels reassuringly rigid.

 Removing the old gimbals

-Installing the AG01 Nano's is straightforward.
-The first task is to open the transmitter, accomplished by peeling off the rubber cheeks and undoing four Allen-head screws.
+The first task is to remove the old gimbals.
+Start by opening the transmitter: peel off the rubber cheeks and undo four Allen-head screws.
+Then remove the batteries and gently separate the two halves.

-A ribbon cable spans the two halves and it's a good idea to release one of the connectors.
+A ribbon cable spans the two halves and it's a good idea to release one of the connectors in order to completely separate the mouldings.
 Loosen the connector first (by rocking end to end), then pull it away gently.

-Next, undo the four securing screws and unplug the gimbal cables.
+With each gimbal, undo the four securing screws and unplug the cables from the main board.
 Finally, lift out the old gimbals and put them aside.

 Preparing the new gimbals

-The next job is to adjust the spring tension on the remaining axes.
+The next task is to adjust the spring tension on the ail, ele and rudder axes.
 In order to achieve a well defined centre I set the tension to the maximum by screwing the adjusters as far as it would go.
 For those who prefer even higher tension, the supplied set of tighter springs can be fitted.

 [Optional] using damping oil

-If you've ever bought a set of full size AG01's, then it's possible you have a spare tub of damping oil lying around.
+If you've ever bought a set of full size AG01's, then it's possible that you'll have a spare tub of damping oil lying around.
 If so, then apply a tiny amount to the Nano's, between the friction wheel and the metal strap.
 The result will be a beautifully damped throttle action.
-Only a tiny amount of oil is needed - any more will just gum up everything, and it's a pain to remove.
+Only a tiny amount of oil is needed - any more will just gum up everything, and it's remarkably difficult to get rid of.

 Fitting and calibration

 It's now time to fit the new gimbals in place.
-And this is where I came across the only real issue: the mounting screws were a fraction too wide for the holes in the faceplates and were difficult to turn.
+And this is where I came across the only real issue: the mounting screws were a tight fit in the holes in the faceplates.
 If left uncorrected, it could lead to stripped threads when screwing into the front moulding.
 I worked the screws in and out of the faceplate in order to free them up and there were no further issues.

-Once the case is screwed back together any further adjustments to stick tension can be made via holes under the rubber grips (it's not necessary to take the shell apart).
+Once the case is screwed back together, further adjustments to stick tension can be made via holes under the rubber grips (it's not necessary to take the shell apart).

 Stick tops

-The sticks are identical to those on the original gimbals.
-And, like the originals, the tops are very sharp.
-I ran a file over the pointy bits for a more comfortable feel.
+The stick tops are identical to those on the original gimbals.
+And, like the originals, the tips are very sharp.
+A few passes with a needle file fixed this!

 Conclusions